-Before you begin preparing your Form 1099-NEC reporting, it is important that you know what information you need to gather.
+When preparing Form 1099-NEC filings, it is important that you know what information you need to gather.
 This step-by-step guide identifies 5 key topics that will help you correctly and timely file your Form 1099-NEC.

 What’s New for 2020?